Is Gold a Good Investment for Retirement?

-Many commercials on TV, radio ads, and gold brokers tout gold as a great investment.
-Is it?
-Gold pays no interest, no dividends, and realistically could go twenty years without going up in value.
-That doesn't sound like a spectacular investment, so why do so many people buy it?
-Let’s take a look at the factors that could make gold either a good or bad investment.
+Many commercials in the media about gold investing, such as those on TV, radio, and online, are from gold brokers touting gold as a great investment.
+This doesn't seem very intuitive, since gold pays no interest, no dividends, and realistically could go twenty years without going up in value.
+That doesn't make for a spectacular investment, but many people continue to buy it for various reasons.
+Take a look at some of the factors that could make gold either a good or bad investment for your own portfolio.

 Historical Gold Prices

 If you look at historical gold prices, you'll find that the price of gold shot up dramatically in the 2000s and appears to have peaked in the summer of 2011.
 Looking back, something similar happened in the late 1970s.
 After the price increase in the '70s, gold spent the next twenty years declining in value.

 After the recent dramatic increases in the price of gold, it is entirely possible it will once again languish for a considerable length of time.
 While languishing, your gold investment would not be producing any interest or dividends.